 There are a lot of tutorials online on how to make garlic spray, and way too many of them do it incorrectly.
 The good news is that even if you make the garlic spray incorrectly you will still see some results, but if you want to make a garlic spray that is extremely potent against, slugs, snails, insects, moles, ticks, and so on then you are in the right place.
 The more powerful the garlic spray is the less you will have to use it and the faster you will see the results in the garden.

-A lot of people come up with their own specially made garlic spray, but for the most part, you should keep it as simple as possible, there are a couple of things which you should definitely do but some things simply make the garlic spray less effective, like boiling it for example.
+A lot of people come up with their own specially made garlic spray, but for the most part, you should keep it as simple as possible, there are a couple of things that you should definitely do but some things simply make the garlic spray less effective, like boiling it for example.
 If you want to know what does garlic repel then check out my recent article What Does Garlic Repel? ( Top 7 Pests ).

-Use Organic Garlic For The Garlic Spray
+Use Organic Garlic

-It is extremely important to use organic garlic when making the spray, as organic garlic tends to contain a lot more allicin, which actually is the pest repellent.
-Allicin gives the garlic its unique smell, and a lot of pests tend to hate the smell of it.
-Garlic that has been grown on mass and treated with different chemicals just to make them grow faster will contain a lot less allicin, this is why they also spoil so fast when compared to the organic garlic.
+It is extremely important to use organic garlic when making the spray, as organic garlic tends to contain a lot more allicin, which actually is a pest repellent.
+Allicin gives garlic its unique smell, and a lot of pests tend to hate the smell of it.
+Garlic that has been grown on mass and treated with different chemicals just to make them grow faster will contain a lot less allicin, this is why they also spoil so fast when compared to organic garlic.

-Use Non-Bleached Garlic For The Garlic Spray
+Use Non-Bleached Garlic

 You might not know this but most garlic sold in supermarkets is actually bleached.
 Usually, imported garlic tends to be bleached and treaded with different chemicals which in fact are extremely harmful and illegal in the US, but people can still import them for some reason.
 Bleaching garlic is fairly common, most companies do this in order to make the garlic look whiter, and most people think that the whiter the garlic is the better it tastes.